Why do ASX companies undertake share consolidations? Here are the 3 key reasons

-Some microcap ASX stocks (particularly companies below 1c) will undertake share consolidations for several reasons.
+Some microcap ASX stocks (particularly companies below 1c) will undertake share consolidations.
+There are several reasons why they undertake this, but 3 in particular stand out.

 1. Share consolidations lead to an increased share price